-After the workspace has been created, the DataFlex Studio will open the workspace dashboard.
+After the workspace has been created the DataFlex Studio will open the workspace dashboard.
 The dashboard is feature that guides you through the application development.
-The dashboard gathers information from the workspace and shows where you might want to pay attention.
-An orange button with an exclamation mark indicates a required action; a number in a grey button tells more about the status of the item.
+The dashboard gathers information from the workspace and shows where you might want to pay attention to.
+A red colored marker indicates a required action, a yellow colored marker indicates that you need to pay attention to this group of items.

-The dashboard as shown here says that the next step is a project creation and later the setup of a database connection or creation of tables.
+The dashboard as shown here says that the next step is either the table or project creation.
 We will first create the project.